 - 10.1.
+Framework agreement terms and conditions have been negotiated using central government buying power and are favourable to the customer.
+Some tailoring of the standard terms is normally required; consult Procurement for advice. - 40.1.10.2.
 HCPC's standard terms and conditions should normally be used in contracts for ongoing services that are not placed via framework agreements.
-Invitations to tender should include our terms and conditions so as to preempt any discussion over terms and conditions at the contract award stage. - 10.2.
-Our standard terms and conditions ensure a reasonable transfer of risk to the supplier, for example through the clauses on price changes, termination, intellectual property, and supplier's liability. - 10.3.
+Invitations to tender should include our terms and conditions so as to preempt any discussion over terms and conditions at the contract award stage. - 40.2.10.3.
+Our standard terms and conditions ensure a reasonable transfer of risk to the supplier, for example through the clauses on price changes, termination, intellectual property, and supplier's liability. - 40.3.10.4.
 Procurement procedures set out the steps to follow if a supplier seeks to impose their own terms and conditions.